roy-harmon/RosieLIS/Rosie_Serial_LIS/Readme.md

 ## Database

 This Windows service is designed to connect to a database of your choice.
 Currently supported connection drivers include Microsoft SQL Server (for which it was originally designed), MySQL, and ODBC.
-At the time of initial release, it has not been extensively tested with anything but SQL Server, so be warned.
-Due to the deprecation of the native Oracle client in recent versions of the .NET framework, Oracle databases are not currently supported.
+It has been tested with SQL Server and MySQL databases, but it *should* be compatible with any ODBC connector.
+Due to the deprecation of the native Oracle client in recent versions of the .NET framework, Oracle databases are not currently supported without a third-party ODBC driver.
+Whichever data source you use, just be sure to specify a valid connection string in the Rosie_Serial_LIS.exe.config file as discussed below.

 While some parts of the database are fairly flexible, the Rosie Serial LIS service expects certain tables and fields to be present.
-To that end, several SQL "CREATE TABLE" scripts have been provided in the **sql_scripts.sql** file.
+To that end, several SQL "CREATE TABLE" scripts have been provided in the **sql_scripts** folder -- **sqlserver_scripts.sql** for MS SQL Server or **mysql_scripts.sql** for MySQL.
 Please execute these scripts in your database before attempting to start this service.

 ## Configuration